-Super Cropping Tutorial by Med Grow Cannabis
+Super Cropping Tutorial at our Grow Course.

 The best time to carry out super cropping is the second or third week of your plant’s vegetation stage.
-Simply pinch and twist the branch simultaneously between your thumb and pointer finger, and bend the branch (without breaking it).
+Simply pinch and twist the branch simultaneously between your thumb and pointer finger and bend the branch (without breaking it).

 Let it go as soon as you’ve felt it give way; even if it droops a bit, it will heal in time.
 Read the article Super cropping marijuana plants for more info

-They will reenter vegetative state and eventually create super-bushy plants with a large amount of nodes and branches.
+They will reenter vegetative state and eventually create super-bushy plants with a large number of nodes and branches.
 This method was dubbed “Monster Cropping,” because that’s exactly what you’ll end up with—huge, monster plants.

 Flowering plants typically aren’t a source for clones, and most experts will tell you that it goes against most rules of cannabis cultivation.
 Even so, the science behind Monster Cropping is legitimate, and you will certainly enjoy the results.
 Read the article Monster cropping marijuana plants for more info